Religious views on love: Christianity

 Tertullian wrote regarding love for enemies: “Our individual, extraordinary, and perfect goodness consists in loving our enemies.
 To love one's friends is common practice, to love one's enemies only among Christians.”

 Latter-day Saints

 According to Russell M. Nelson, there are examples of the love of Jesus in the Book of Mormon.

 First there is a covenant with Christ.
 King Benjamin stated in the Book of Mosiah:

 Then there are the ordinances of the gospel.
 Jesus stated in the Book of Mormon in Third Nephi:

-And at last Jesus exhorts us to follow his example:
+And at last Jesus exhorts his followers to follow his example:

 Moroni, the last prophet of the book, wrote about love:

 Unificationism

 The concept of True Love is the most central part of Unificationist theology:

 Islam

 In the Sahih Muslim Hadith, the Prophet Muhammad is reported to have said: “You will not enter paradise until you believe, and you will not believe until you love to the other muslim what you love to your self.”

 Muslims are directed by Allah ('God') in the ways to become close to Him and how to gain His love.